bwat47/joplin-copy-as-html/README.md

 ### Embed images as base64

 By default, the plugin will embed any images as base64 in the text/html output, allowing you paste text + images into external applications.
 However, this can be disabled in the plugin's settings.

+This should work with both markdown image embeds and the html img src embeds that you get when resizing images via joplin's rich text editor.

 ## Copy as Plain Text